 Students will critically examine the historical repression of the Māori language/indigenous languages and the growth of language revitalisation movements in the twentieth century.
-They will review the key educational and Māori development drivers in Māori /iwi led movements: Kohanga Reo, Kura Kaupapa Māori , Wharekura, Wānanga and bilingual/ immersion programmes.
-They will assess the role that teachers can play in creating and $% \left(1\right) =\left(1\right) \left(1\right) \left$ $shaping\ communities\ of\ language\ learners\ and\ develop\ appropriate\ strategic\ plans.\ Note:\ This$ course will be taught through the medium of Māori.
+They will review the key educational and Māori development drivers in Māori/iwi led movements: kõhanga reo, kura kaupapa Māori, wharekura, wānanga and bilingual/immersion programmes.
+They will assess the role that teachers can play in creating and shaping communities of language learners and develop appropriate strategic plans.
+Note: This course will be taught through the medium of Māori.

-P: Subject to approval of the Head of School R: EDHP 702, MAOR 427, TREO 405
+R: EDHP 702, MAOR 427, TREO 405

-FO: TREO 405
+EQ: TREO 405